 - Before you leave, mow the lawn and clean up the place.
 If you’re going for an extended period of time, hire a gardener to do it for you.

 - Don't leave things out on the lawn, laundry on a windowsill, or other items that clearly indicate that you've not been around for a while.

 They say that an ounce of prevention is worth a pound of cure, and that is definitely true when it comes to home security systems.
 A home is broken into on average every 23 seconds in the United States, which is why every home should have a reliable home security system installed.
 Look for a few features, including:

 - Full monitoring service: This ensures that professionals are watching out for your home 24/7 and ready to act the moment you need them.

 - Cameras: There are a ton of different types of home security cameras for various functions.
 Browse the selection and choose the ones that work for your home layout.

-- Connectivity: With smart home devices on the rise, it’s a great idea to have your home security system connected, too.
+- Connectivity: With smart home devices on the rise, it’s a great idea to have your home security system connected you can really mimic an active home.
 You can control the alarm system remotely, watch live HD video feeds from around your home, and even control smart devices via the security portal.
-This is an even better crime deterrent than setting lights on timers since you can do it at random times throughout the day to really mimic an active home.

 4. Have Someone Check up on the House